 Water damage is more common than you may think, affecting about 14,000 people in the United States on any given day.
-The costs associated with this water damage set American households back $20 billion each year.
+The costs associated with this set American households back $20 billion each year.
 Few other types of household damage are as expensive to repair.

 Surprisingly, up to 93% of all water damage is avoidable.
-But even if preventing water damage in your home has proven difficult, taking prompt action at the earliest signs of water damage can help save you from expensive repair costs.
+But even if preventing the damage in your home has proven difficult, taking prompt action at the earliest signs of water damage can help save you from expensive repair costs.

 So, what are the most common water damage problems Americans face?
 More importantly, how can you fix these issues?
 Read on to find out.

 One of the top water damage problems homeowners face is leaking from the roof.
 It’s also one of the most dangerous issues, so you need to address it the moment it comes to your attention.

 A roof leak may be the result of many things.
 For instance, errors made during your roof’s installation can lead to leaks during the rainy season.
 Heavy foot traffic on the roof can also cause breaks in it, causing leaks.

 Sometimes, leaks are caused by improper seals on chimneys and vents.
 This problem can quickly worsen if ignored, especially if you’re experiencing a particularly wet spring.

 There are many ways to know that your roof has a leak, with the most obvious one being dripping from the roof.
 You may also notice water spots on your ceiling or walls.

 Catching leaks early can make fixing the problem easier, especially if it has to do with the shingles.
 But if the leaking is extensive and happening in multiple places on your roof, it’s wiser to get a professional to inspect and fix damage on your roof.

 Damaged pipes are a common occurrence in homes throughout America, with the resulting leaks losing America 2 trillion gallons of clean drinking water per year.
 One of the reasons why the issue is so widespread is that much of America’s plumbing is old.